pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 2.1 kggsee.jar
 ~~~~~~~~~~~~~~~

 The main library of KGGSEE, kggsee.jar, does not need an installation procedure as long as its `Java Runtime Environment(JRE) v1.8 <https://www.oracle.com/java/technologies/javase-jre8-downloads.html>`_ (or up) is pre-installed in your machine.
-The kggsee.jar can be directly executed given a file path
+The kggsee.jar can be directly executed given a file path.

 2.2 R packages
 ~~~~~~~~~~~~~

 .. note::
-    However, you many need to install several R packages which will be called by kggsee.jar.
-The following are instructions for R package installation under the interactive working interface of R.
+    You many need to install three R packages which will be called by kggsee.jar.
+The following are the instructions for R package installation under the interactive working interface of R.

 - Rserve